Auckland, New Zealand

 What advice to expats in Auckland have about housing?

 "1.
 Research the different neighborhoods in Auckland to find the one that best suits your needs.
 2. Consider the cost of living in each area and the availability of public transportation.
 3. Look for rental properties that are close to amenities such as shops, restaurants, and parks.
 4. Make sure to read the tenancy agreement carefully before signing it.
 5. Ask the landlord or property manager about any additional fees or charges.
 6. Be aware of the local laws and regulations regarding renting in Auckland.
 7. Consider the safety of the area when choosing a place to live.
 8. Make sure to inspect the property before signing the lease.
 9. Ask for references from previous tenants to get an idea of the landlord's reputation.
-10. Consider the length of the lease and the terms of the agreement," said an expat in Auckland.
+10. Consider the length of the lease and the terms of the agreement," commented one expat who moved to Auckland.

 What are medical services in Auckland like?